 Performance Not Met: Patient does not achieve final refraction (spherical equivalent) +/- 1.0 diopters of their planned refraction within 90 days of surgery (G9520)

 Refractive outcome is important to the patient and to the surgeon.
 Planned refraction is something the surgeon and patient discuss at the time of assessment for cataract surgery and is a way to align patient and surgeon expectations of the outcome.
+The surgeon should consider the patient’s desires and needs when selecting a postoperative refractive target outcome.
 Comparing actual outcome to predicted outcome is a valuable measure of success.

 Clinical Recommendation Statements

 This is an outcome measure.
 As such, no clinical recommendations are included.